Marching Band Safety Plan

 - Scheduling testing appointments:

-- For students who are uncomfortable with participating in Marching Band in the fall due to COVID-19, an alternative remote course will be made available.
-This will be a four-week course meeting by Zoom two times each week.
-Online units include the following:
+- For students who are uncomfortable about participating in marching band in the fall due to COVID-19, an online Hy-flex course would be made available.
+This would be a four-week course meeting two times each week.
+These asynchronous online units would include the following:

-- Marching Band performance study and practice: Students will meet via Zoom with the Marching Band director and view pre-recorded marching band performances.
-Synchronous discussion will be conducted during the band’s performance to examine all aspects of the show, including individual and ensemble marching technique and music execution.
+- Marching Band performance study and practice: Students would meet via Zoom with the marching band director and view pre-recorded marching band performances.
+Live discussion will be conducted during the band’s performance to examine all aspects of the show, including individual and ensemble marching technique and music execution.
 Discussion will incorporate how each student can integrate those positive aspects of the recorded show into their own marching band performance.

-- Composition: Students will be assigned a list of Marching Band performances to observe and report on.
-Each report will include discussion about the positive and negative aspects of the performance in the areas of individual and collective marching execution, individual and collective music performance, and steps that could be taken to improve the ensemble’s total performance.
-Students will then discuss how they could apply these ideas to their own participation in the Marching Band.
+- Composition: Students will be assigned a list of marching band performances to observe and to provide to the director.
+Each composition will include discussion about the positive and negative aspects of the performance in the areas of individual and collective marching execution, individual and collective music performance and steps students could take to improve the ensemble’s total performance.
+Students will then discuss how they could apply these ideas to their own participation in the marching band.

-- Playing/Performance: Students will be assigned sections of music arrangements to prepare and submit for evaluation via Zoom.
+- Playing/performance: Students will be assigned sections of music arrangements to prepare and submit for evaluation.
 Color Guard members will follow the same format with prepared flag/sabre/rifle routines.

-- Should we find it necessary to move away from on-site learning, all Marching Band students will take part in the alternative remote course for the balance of the semester.
+- Should the University of Nevada, Reno find it necessary to move away from on-site learning, all marching band students will take part in the Hy-flex course for the balance of the semester if that is deemed safe.